Pixel

 Key Takeaways

-Lemon Car Meaning
+Lemon Car Meaning Explained for Car Buyers

 A lemon car is one with significant issues that won’t resolve, regardless of how many times it is repaired.
 These issues aren’t just simple ones, such as a malfunctioning air conditioner or a creaking door.
 They are serious defects that can affect your safety, the drivability of the car, and its resale value.